james-lawrence/genieql/README.md

 # is it production ready?
 its very much in alpha code, but it is in use on few production applications already.

-- it only supports postgresql currently.
+-it only supports postgresql currently.

-  - adding additional support is very straight forward, just implement the Dialect interface. see the postgresql implementation as the example.
+-adding additional support is very straight forward, just implement the Dialect interface. see the postgresql implementation as the example.

-- currently minimal test coverage.
+-currently minimal test coverage.

 mainly getting it out early to solicite feedback on the api of the code that gets generated and feature requests.